chrissimpkins/Crunch/README.md

 - [Crunch GUI](docs/MACOSGUI.md) - a native macOS drag and drop GUI tool
 - [Crunch Image(s)](docs/SERVICE.md) service - a macOS right click menu service for PNG images selected in the Finder

+## Install and Usage

-Install and usage documentation links for each of these applications are available below.
+Install and usage documentation links for each of the Crunch applications are available below.

 ## `crunch` Command Line Executable